oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 So we can see how to add additional sections of the application easily, just by adding additional resources providing them, but we've also seen how careful consideration needs to be made for the scope of an object.

-While we're here we're also going to add the StatusResource.class to the com.oracle.labs.helidon.storefront.StorefrontApplication classes list.
+While we're here we're also going to add the `StatusResource.class` to the `com.oracle.labs.helidon.storefront.StorefrontApplication` classes list.

   18. Navigate to **StorefrontApplication.java**

-  19. Add another class to the list:
+  19. Add the `StatusResource.class` class to the list

-  -  `StatusResource.class`
+ The result shoudl look like

   ```
 	public Set<Class<?>> getClasses() {